kudujs/kudu-examples/README.md

 node build
 ```

+"node build" will create a symbolic link between the kudu sources and kudu-example.

-"node build" will create an optimized version of the examples and copy the output to the folder 'build/web/'.
+"node build" will also create an optimized version of the examples and copy the output to the folder 'build/web/'.

 The output will also be copied to the project 'kudu-examples-pages'.
 The 'kudu-examples-pages' project can be committed to Github which deploys the examples at the url: http://kudujs.github.io/kudu-examples/.